MoTTTT/QApps/README.md

 - Send DB backups to iCloud
 - Remote admin: SSL secure and enable router external access
 - Expose a ssh jump server to the internet
+- Access cluster from kubectl on laptop client from internet

 ## Architecture

+### Architecture decisions

+- MVP: Use Ubuntu, not download.docker.com for containerd apt repo, no installation of docker tools on servers (need a dev client with tools)
+- MVP: Single node stacked k8s control plane on bukit.
+(Note: Set ```--control-plane-endpoint bukit``` on kubeadm init)
+- MVP: Single worker node on james
+- MVP: Kubectl on dolmen.
+Including from Internet.
+- EG: Jenkins container kubectl

 ### k8s node: bukit